SomeTroglodyte/Scratchpad/Demos/Fetch Civ V Soundtrack from Y-vomit-tube.md

 `shnsplit -f "Civ V Soundtrack.cue" -t "%t" -o "cust ext=ogg oggenc -b 128 -o %f -" "Civ V Soundtrack.wav" ;`

 ## Deploy
-Just create an appropriately named subfolder under your mods folder and place all .ogg files in there, clean up, and go and mark that mod as permanent audiovisual in Unciv.
+Just create an appropriately named subfolder under your mods folder, a 'music' folder under that, and place all .ogg files in there, clean up, and go and mark that mod as permanent audiovisual in Unciv.